Shows flamencos en navidad en Madrid

 4. Las Carboneras (Madrid de los Austrias)

-Down in the old quarter, in the basements of the Palacio del Conde de Miranda, you’ll find this tablao that feels like a refuge.
-It doesn’t have the massive fame of others, and that’s part of its charm.
-It’s cozy, with good acoustics and a programme that usually blends tradition with fresher ideas.
+Hidden in the basement of the Palace of the Count of Miranda, this tablao feels almost like a refuge.
+It doesn’t have the media noise of others, and that’s part of its charm.

 5. Café Ziryab (Arganzuela)

-8. Teatro Flamenco Madrid (Malasaña)
+6. Teatro Flamenco Madrid (Malasaña)

 A couple of quick tips